 In this episode, Dick Leitsch talks about the picket he participated in across from the United Nations.
 To learn more about that protest, check out the website of the NYC LGBT Historic Sites Project here.

 The June 1966 issue of the Daughters of Bilitis magazine The Ladder, which featured Ernestine Eckstein on the cover, reported on the issue of police entrapment in New York City.
 You can read the article, which contains a reference to Dick Leitsch, here on pages 12 and 13.
+For a historical overview of the police use of gay entrapment, read this Atlantic article by George Chauncey.

 Learn more about the 1966 Sip-In that Dick Leitsch staged in this Hornet video and this NPR piece, both of which feature Leitsch, as well as this New York Times article.
 The New York Times originally reported on the Sip-In under the scathing title “3 Deviates Invite Exclusion by Bars”; you can read the article here.